 We are not immune to adversity.

 Human beings, regardless of their background, face challenges in their lifetime.
 Hardship and heartbreak are, more often than not, inevitable.
 The silver lining?
-We can combat adversity through resilience.
+We can combat adversity through building resilience.
 Resilient people tend to exhibit specific patterns in their lifestyle that set them apart from others, effectively keeping them afloat during increasingly challenging times.
 Keep reading for useful, practical tips to help you be more resilient.

 For your daily dose of inspiration, you might call a friend or re-read lines from your favorite book.
 But, if you have not tried already, Ted Talks are also a powerful way to boost your inspiration while learning something fascinating.
 For resilience, I highly recommend watching Dr. Lucy Hone’s spectacular Ted Talk “3 Secrets of Resilient People” which reveals three strategies that everyone can work on implementing in their daily life to become more resilient in the face of adversity.